Integrating multiple databases#

 REL::Orders<->Shippers -> GROUP::Orders GROUP::Shippers;

-REL::OrderDetails<->Products -> GROUP::OrderDetails GROUP::Products;
+REL::Order_Details<->Products -> GROUP::Order_Details GROUP::Products;

 REL::Products<->Categories -> GROUP::Categories GROUP::Products;